minetest-mods/qa_block/README.md

 License GPL-V3: https://www.gnu.org/licenses/gpl-3.0.html

 This is a developer helper mod, allow run any lua code for testing reason.
 The mod can list and run lua-scripts placed in checks subfolder. some check scrips provided.
+The second part is able to display global lua-tables tree

 # Features
 - redirection of print() output to minetest chat. (can be disabled by changing code line "print_to_chat")